Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KiUg7PnZCRo.md

 # [September 14th, 2021 Livestream](../2021-09-14.md)
 ## Q&A: Do you think in the far future that Satisfactory can get an Engine Update to Unreal Engine 5?
 https://www.youtube.com/watch?v=KiUg7PnZCRo
-This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Still curious about Unreal Engine 5, any feedback about this?](./yt-wYQpKcI9rUU.md) [https://www.youtube.com/watch?v=wYQpKcI9rUU](https://www.youtube.com/watch?v=wYQpKcI9rUU)
+This question was possibly duplicated with a more recent answer: [January 24th, 2023 Livestream Q&A: Unreal Engine 5?](./yt---Tndr5YVw8.md) [https://www.youtube.com/watch?v=--Tndr5YVw8](https://www.youtube.com/watch?v=--Tndr5YVw8)

 ### Topics